dbushell/dbushell.com/src/data/pages/portfolio.md

 <h3 class="Cursive">Discover my recent work</h3>

 * [Read my blog](/blog/) — I go in-depth on recent case studies and topics
+* [See my projects](/now/) — Find out what I'm working on now
-* [Follow my GitHub](https://github.com/dbushell/) — I share side projects and open-source code
+* [Follow my GitHub](https://github.com/dbushell/) — Where I share open source code
-* [Follow my CodePen](https://codepen.io/dbushell/) — I experiment and have fun with code
-* [Follow my Twitter](https://twitter.com/dbushell/) — I stick to web stuff!

-Contac me if you have a project in mind and I can demonstrate related work.
+Contact me if you have a project in mind and I can demonstrate related work.

 <a href="/contact/" class="Button">Get in Touch</a>